 The Nominating and Governance Committee is currently composed of Messrs.
-Andrews and Nestor and Ms. Bradford, each of whom is independent for purposes of the 1940 Act and is independent for listing exchange corporate governance regulations.
+Andrews and Nestor and Ms. Bradford, each of whom is an Independent Director and is independent for purposes of NASDAQ.
 Mr. Nestor serves as Chairman of the Nominating and Governance Committee.
 The Nominating and Governance Committee is responsible for (i) developing, reviewing and, as appropriate, updating certain policies regarding the nomination of directors and recommending such policies or any changes in such policies to the Board for approval, (ii) identifying individuals qualified to become directors, (iii) evaluating and recommending to the Board nominees to fill vacancies on the Board or committees thereof or to stand for election by the stockholders of the Company, (iv) reviewing the Company's policies relating to corporate governance and recommending any changes in such policies to the Board, and (v) overseeing the evaluation of the Board (including its leadership structure) and its committees.

-The Nominating and Governance held one meeting during the year ended December 31, 2017.
+The Nominating and Governance Committee held three meetings during the year ended December 31, 2019.